BruceWangNo1/MapReduce/README.md

 ## MapReduce implementation of distributed systems in Golang
 This project is inspired by the MIT course [6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/index.html) and most of the code is from the course lab assignment.
-I am getting familiar with the original code and the current reimplementation is single sequential.
+I am getting familiar with the original code and the current reimplementation is sequential.
 More work to be continued.

 TODO: Sequential Many
 ## Usage
 ```
+go test -run SequentialMany
-go test -run SequentialSingle
+go test -run Sequential
 ```
 ## Contributing
 1. Fork it!